zpainter/iassist/content/conferences/iassist2025/call-for-proposals.md

 <a class="btn btn-template-main" href="https://www.openconf.org/iassist2025/openconf.php" target="_blank">Submit your proposal <span class="fas fa-external-link-alt"></span></a>
 <br /><br />

-Questions about presentation submissions may be sent to the Program Co-Chairs (Michael Beckstrand, Jane Fry, and Oliver Watteler) at *programme.lists ( at ) iassistdata.org*.
+Questions about presentation submissions may be sent to the Program Co-Chairs (Michael Beckstrand, Jane Fry, and Oliver Watteler) at *programme ( at ) lists.iassistdata.org*.

 ## Support for Attending the Conference